Skip to content

 Iambic Toggle button Toggles the iambic paddle keyer. β€” On / Off β€”

 Sidetone Toggle button Toggles both the radio CW sidetone monitor (DAX-fed) and the client-side low-latency CW sidetone generator in lockstep.
-On Windows, the sidetone stream now starts immediately on connect (#2105). β€” On / Off β€”
+In v26.5.3, the sidetone routes to the user-selected audio output instead of the default output (#2899).
+On Windows, the sidetone stream starts immediately on connect (#2105). β€” On / Off β€”

 L / R pan (CW) Slider CW monitor pan position.
 Applies constant-power pan to both the radio monitor and the local sidetone generator.
 Double-click to recenter.
 50 0–100 β€”